Have a merino wool scarf or sweater that you absolutely love? You can probably thank Connecticut native David Humphreys for that.

 Humphreys’ distinguished service in the War earned him considerable favor with Washington and his fellow Federalists.
 During the presidencies of George Washington and John Adams, he served first as foreign minister to Portugal from 1791 – 1796, and then to Spain from 1796 – 1801.
 While living abroad, Humphreys was introduced to Spanish merino sheep, which were much larger in size than the varieties of sheep bred in New England in colonial times.

 Not content with merely breeding and selling his prize-winning merinos, the ambitious Humphreys began construction of a sprawling woolen textile factory on the banks of the Naugatuck River, in the modern-day town of Seymour, the year after he imported his sheep.
 Completed in 1806, the woolen mill at what became known as “Humphreysville” was the first large-scale woolen mill in the United States.
-David Humphrey’s efforts revolutionized the nascent woolen industry of the United States — and it all began on this day in Connecticut history.
+David Humphrey’s efforts revolutionized the nascent woolen industry of the United States helping launch the industrial revolution that transformed New England in the 19th century into a manufacturing Colossus– and it all began today in Connecticut history.

 Holly V. Izard, “David Humphreys, Soldier, Statesman, and Agricultural Innovator,” connecticuthistory.org